mariuslarsson/homework-BED-2056/README.md

 When you're done with the .Rmd document, knit it as a .html.
 Then commit and push both of your .Rmd and .html file to the repository.

 *PS.
 There might be changes to the remote repository between your clone and push.
-As we discussed in class, you should do a pull/fetch-merge before pushing your submission.
+As we discussed in class, you should do a pull before pushing your submission.
 If you try to push after remote has changed without pulling first, git will give you a warning.
 Don't worry, just read the warning and follow the instructions (this is perfectly normal and shold be expected when colaborating on projects using git).
 You will probably just have to pull -> commit with all the new files -> push.*

 See the EXAMPLE_git_submission_marius_larsson.Rmd for an example. **This example contains example code for the mandatory homework assignment given last year.
 The assignment given this year will not nessescarily be the same**